coinvent/coinvent/architecture.md

 ## Common

 This document uses JSDoc to describe input and output types, e.g. `{?string}` would mark an optional string.
+For describing urls, $variable is used to mark a variable within a url.

 ### Url structure